-Located on Charleston’s Upper King Street, Indaco (Italian for “indigo”) serves rustic Italian cuisine by Executive Chef Elliot Cusher.
-Wood-fired pizzas, hand-crafted pastas, housemade salumi and cured sausages fill the restaurant’s menu which can be enjoyed family-style or a la carte.
-With community tables, an open kitchen, and a comfortable vibe, Indaco can accommodate 100 guests for a casual night of food and drinks.
+Located on Charleston’s Upper King Street, Indaco (Italian for “indigo”) serves rustic Italian cuisine by Executive Chef Michael Holler.
+Wood-fired pizzas, hand-crafted pastas, housemade salami and cured sausages fill the restaurant’s menu which can be enjoyed family-style or a la carte.
+With community tables, an open kitchen, and a comfortable atmosphere, Indaco can accommodate 100 guests for a casual night of food and drinks.
 The wine list is focused on affordable Italian varietals, the Negroni cocktail is on tap, and the fresh sodas are made in-house.

 The massive wooden doors on Upper King Street are your first indication that Indaco is different from the typical Charleston restaurant.
 Rustic details continue inside with butcherblock tables, lime-wash walls, and white brick.
 An open kitchen with nearby community tables lets interested diners keep an eye on the action inside the kitchen.
 Outside, a patio puts you streetside to watch Upper King Street’s vibrant nightlife scene.